Iowa EBT Customer Service: How to Get Help & Common Issues

 Manage Your EBT Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your SNAP and EBT Cash balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt to receive cashback on qualifying items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at popular stores like Target, Walmart, and Kroger.
+It's a useful tool to have in addition to the help you can get from EBT customer service in Iowa.